-Good Spirit Lake Watershed Association Board
+Good Spirit Lake Watershed Association Board No. 6

-On April 27 the Good Spirit Lake Watershed Association Board (GSWAB), was permitted to open the control gates at Good Spirit Lake outlet.
+On April 27 the Good Spirit Lake Watershed Association Board No.6 (GSWAB), was permitted to open the control gates at Good Spirit Lake outlet.
 The water level at this time was 1,591.3 feet.
 The gate was then opened up.

 The summer operating level for the lake is between 1589.5 and 1590 feet.
 At the April 29 GSWAB meeting, the board agreed to operate the structure (open) until the lake reaches the desired 1590-foot lake level.
 Estimates are that when the structure is being operated at full capacity, the lake can be lowered by one inch per week.
 This however is variable as the lake can experience significant evaporation levels as well (up to one inch per day) so projections are that the gates will be opened for at least a couple of months.
 The levels will be monitored regularly and the gates closed once the summer operating level is reached.

-Good Spirit Lake shoreline revitalization project
+Good Spirit Lake Shoreline Revitalization Project

-In 2014 and 2015 the Good Spirit Watershed Association Board along with Assiniboine Watershed Stewardship Association, EcoACTION - Environment Canada, Good Spirit Provincial Park and the Saskatchewan Wildlife Federation took on the project to revitalize the south end of the shoreline at Good Spirit Lake.
+In 2014 and 2015 the Good Spirit Watershed Association Board No. 6 along with Assiniboine Watershed Stewardship Association, EcoACTION - Environment Canada, Good Spirit Provincial Park and the Saskatchewan Wildlife Federation took on the project to revitalize the south end of the shoreline at Good Spirit Lake.
 This involved reconstructing the shoreline for a more permanent solution to the shoreline erosion and prevent the risk of the possible washout of the lake's entire control outlet structure.

 For more information and pictures, click here.